LockerProject/lockerbox-deleteme/README.md

 ## Usage ##

-Just run:

-    ./lockerbox.sh

-Or if you don't want to download first:

     curl https://raw.github.com/LockerProject/lockerbox/master/lockerbox.sh | bash

-The second option will create a directory called "lockerbox" and put everything there.
-The first will run in the current directory (which makes sense if you've just checked out the repo).

-Either way, as soon as everything needed is downloaded and started, Locker should be up and running, and you can visit [localhost:8042](http://localhost:8042/) to see your running copy of Locker.

-The next time you run lockerbox.sh, it won't need to install anything, it will just check that it's all there, and then launch Locker.

 ## And then? ##

 At this point, you should have a copy of Locker in lockerbox/Locker.
 Now start hacking away!

 If something in your environment gets messed up somehow, you can always blow away lockerbox/local and/or lockerbox/Locker and they will